CenturyLink Inc. (CTL) is set for a tempting yields with an average volume of 12.01M

 Recently in News on August 12, 2020, Level 3 Financing Completes Private Offering of Senior Notes.
 Higher-Interest Debt to be Redeemed with Net Proceeds.
 You can read further details here

-The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 12106371 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 11616168 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 The Analysts eye on CenturyLink Inc. (CTL)